SEND Provision and Inclusion Support at Holy Family

 And a good Catholic school, over and above this, should help all its students to become saints….”
 Pope Benedict XVI, 2010

 On this page you can find the Xavier Catholic Education Trust's SEND policy and our school's Information Report which gives specific details about our SEND provision.
 There are also links to the Surrey Local Offer (this contains information about services in Surrey relating to special educational needs and disabilities) and other useful websites.
 There is also a link to a directory of services available to parents and carers in Surrey.
-There are a variety of these available based on varying needs that you may wish to learn about, you can simply search the directory or browse through all of them.
+There are a variety of these available based on varying needs that you may wish to learn about.
+You can simply search in the directory or browse through all of them.

 In line with our Mission statement, Holy Family is an inclusive school, and we are committed to the education of all pupils in our school, whatever their ability and whatever their special educational needs and /or disability.

-We believe that all children have an equal right to a full and rounded education which will enable then to achieve their full potential - academically; socially; physically; spiritually and emotionally.
+We believe that all children have an equal right to a full and rounded education which will enable them to achieve their full potential - academically; socially; physically; spiritually and emotionally.

 Access to the curriculum